Mission Rock

 Achieving Net-Zero for San Francisco Bay Development

-Mission Rock is a key gateway development and one of the most prominent undeveloped sites in the Mission Bay neighborhood of San Francisco.
+Mission Rock is a key gateway development and was formerly one of the most prominent undeveloped sites in the Mission Bay neighborhood of San Francisco.
 The sustainability vision for Mission Rock is for 100% of the energy use to come from renewable sources and for the buildings to be highly efficient.
 Additional commitments include zero use of potable water for non-potable purposes.
 To achieve this vision, the San Francisco Giants are collaborating with Tishman Speyer, the City of San Francisco, the San Francisco Port Commission, and Ever-Green to develop and implement options for sustainable, resilient, reliable, and cost-effective energy and water solutions.

 District Energy System